-Water sports enthusiasts will love Palancar Beach, where you can go snorkeling, paddleboarding, and kayaking in the bright blue waters.
+Water sports enthusiasts will love Palancar Beach, home to some of the best snorkeling in Cozumel, as well as paddleboarding and kayaking in the bright blue waters.
 If relaxation is on your mind, let the warm tropical weather and gentle breeze of this tranquil beach spot soothe you.

 Great Bay Beach, St. Maarten

 Over on the Dutch side of St. Maarten lies Great Bay Beach, spanning over two miles of pristine water and fine white sand.
-Its convenient location next to a promenade full of shops and restaurants is one of the reasons why it’s a popular place to visit while in St. Maarten.
+Its convenient location next to a promenade full of shops and restaurants is one of the reasons why it’s among the best beaches in St. Maarten.
 Spend a day in the water and then squeeze in some shopping and bring gifts to loved ones back at home.